Featured Footwear Component Design

 Overview: The goal of this project was to create a banner that could allow customers to visually filter within their journey on the Product Listing Page (PLP).

-User Research & Design: The challenge of this project was that we wanted to ensure to the customer that they were staying on the page while supplying additional filtering information about products they may need a visual reference for – in this case, athletic pants.
+User Research & Design: The challenge of this project was that we wanted to ensure to the customer that they were staying on the page while supplying additional filtering information about products they may need a visual reference for – in this case, women's athletic pants.
 Along with competitive research and design iterations, we conducted user testing to gain valuable insight to what our customers wanted out of this feature and how I could serve them in my design choices.

 You may also like